fbpx

 The Liverpool-headquartered British sportswear brand was announced as Wolves’ new Official Technical Kit Supplier in November 2020, replacing Adidas’ £3m-a-year deal from the start of the 2021-22 season with a deal the club confirmed “boasts the largest technical partner sponsorship fee” in their history.

-Valid until 2025, under the terms of the deal, Castore will supply the club with kits for the players and the non-playing staff, and under license from the sportswear company, Wolves will also manufacture and distribute a wide range of replica products as well as training and travel wear.
+Castore supplies the club with kits for their players and the non-playing staff, and under license from the sportswear company, Wolves also manufacture and distribute a wide range of replica products as well as training and travel wear.

 Also Read